Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-iOS-SDK.md

 `static func setOnPrereadingComplianceCheck(onPrereadingComplianceCheck: @escaping (ComplianceCheck.Name, Bool, ComplianceCheck.Action?) -> Void)`

-Compliance checks are run at 1 second intervals as frames are provided, i.e., if internally to SprenVision the time when the frame is received is >1 second later than the last check.
+Compliance checks are run at 1 second intervals as frames are provided, i.e., if internally to SprenCore the time when the frame is received is >1 second later than the last check.
 For `ComplianceCheck.name`:

 *   `.frameDrop`: frame drop must be less than 5% during one second and at least 60 frames must be received.
 During the initial setup of SprenCapture, frame drop may be high; **so, we suggest ignoring the first frame drop noncompliance** before any camera reconfiguration.